sigoden/argc/docs/command-runner.md

 ## Default action

-if run `argc` without specific task, the `main` function will be executed.
+if run `argc` without specific command, the `main` function should be executed. if `main` function is not found, `argc` will print help message.

 ```sh
 # @cmd